uvaiskarni/Hand-Gesture-Recognition/README.md

 # Hand-Gesture-Recognition
-Recognition of hand gestures by prediction appropriate position of points on the hand and finally based on the gesture the furhat bot responds.
+Recognition of hand gestures by prediction appropriate position of points on the hand and finally the furhat bot responds to gesture with a response.

 • Design
 An Object Detection API to train a Fast Region Convolution Neural Network